COS301-SE-2024/Open-Electricity-Market/Documentation/GitHub_Rules_and_Conventions.md

 ## Coding Conventions

-For this project, we mainly used the Rust programming language for backend, as well as the combination of extended HTML and Javascript in `.svelte` files for frontend.
+For this project, we mainly used the Rust programming language for backend, as well as the combination of extended HTML and JavaScript in `.svelte` files for frontend.

 ### Linter Rules
 To help keep our code consistent with our decided conventions, we make use of Super-Linter, which supplies linters for every language used in this project and more.
 Checks are performed on every Pull Request into our default branch.